 A high-risk driver is anyone that has a greater likelihood of filing a car insurance claim.
 There are numerous factors that can cause an insurance company to view you as a high-risk driver, including:

 - Age: Teens and young adults are generally more inexperienced than older drivers, which can lead to accidents.
-However, Hawaii does not use age as a rating factor, so young drivers in the Aloha State shouldn’t be considered high-risk.
+However, Hawaii and Massachusetts do not use age as a rating factor, so young drivers in these states shouldn’t be considered high-risk unless there are other factors at play.

 - Traffic violations: One or more tickets for occurrences like speeding, disregarding traffic signals or following too closely could increase your premiums.

-- At-fault accidents: Causing an accident can indicate to an insurance company that you are more likely to cause another in the future.
+- At-fault accidents: An at-fault accident can indicate to an insurance company that you are more likely to cause another in the future.

-- DUI/DWI convictions: DUIs and DWIs are serious and come with a host of repercussions.
-If you have a DUI conviction, you can typically expect to pay more for car insurance.
+- DUI/DWI convictions: DUIs and DWIs are serious infractions and come with a host of repercussions.
+If you have a DUI conviction, you can typically expect to pay significantly more for car insurance.

-- Reckless driving: Reckless driving convictions could mean you are more likely to cause an accident, so insurance companies will likely charge you more to compensate for the greater risk.
+- Reckless driving: Reckless driving convictions — such as for running a red light or weaving through traffic — could mean you are more likely to cause an accident, so insurance companies will likely charge you more to compensate for the greater risk.

 - Poor credit: In most states, your credit rating can be used as a car insurance rating factor.
-Drivers with low credit scores are statistically more likely to file claims, so insurance carriers charge more.
-California, Hawaii, Massachusetts, Michigan, and Washington do not permit credit to be used as a rating factor.
+Drivers with bad credit-based insurance scores are statistically more likely to file claims, so insurance carriers may charge more.
+California, Hawaii and Massachusetts do not permit credit to be used as a rating factor.
+While Michigan does not allow credit scores to be used as a factor in calculating premiums, it does allow insurers to use some of the data that contributes to a consumer’s credit score.

 - Lapses in coverage: Car insurance is legally required in almost every state, except New Hampshire and Virginia.
 If you let your car insurance policy lapse, you could be considered high-risk when purchasing a new policy.